Vicg853/obsidian-md-storage/L1/Computer basics/Computers structure/Code.md

 Coding (as in encoding, decoding and not human-machine code (a.k.a programming) ), is one of the key computer science elements.

-It plays a fundamental role, from binary to human characters (small code [[List|list]]) as a way to compress data, calculate and store it: computers use only binary values, while we humans need visual and complex characters.
+It plays a fundamental role, from binary to human characters (small code [[L1/Computer basics/Information representation/Codes/List|list]]) as a way to compress data, calculate and store it: computers use only binary values, while we humans need visual and complex characters.
 Therefore, we need an entity which takes care of their translation.

 This entity is called a transcoder and is usually given two different names, based on the main and translated language:
 - the encoder, which is supposed to transform the main language, into another